Customized Training Grant

 The Workforce Investment Board of Monroe County/Rochester has made available Federal grant funds to small and medium sized businesses in Monroe County to address employer demands for skilled workers and upgrade the skills of their employees earning between $10.00 - $25.00 per hour.
-Organizations may request up to $10,000 per application, for training that can be completed within three (3) months.
+Organizations may request up to $5,000 per application, for training that can be completed within three (3) months.
 Any training programs must be completed no later than June 30, 2015.

 Customized Training grants will provide funds to businesses to train employed workers in specific skills needed by the business or industry leading to potential career growth, job retention and increased wages.
 As a result of training, eligible trainees should attain in-demand, transferable skills or industry-recognized certifications/credentials.
 Training should also relate to one or more of the following purposes: introduction of new technology, introduction of a new service or the ability to serve an underserved population, and/or upgrading to new jobs that require additional skills.